Stories

 ![]() Our speaker for the July 21st meeting will be Dr. Ed Berger.
 Dr. Berger recently retired from the presidency of Hutchinson Community College and has an extensive background in all types of service work.
 He is currently volunteering at the Kansas Cosmosphere to assist them in planning for their future.

-The Cosmosphere in Hutchinson, KS houses a collection of US Space artifacts second only to the Smithsonian National Air and Space Museum and the largest collection of Russian space artifacts outside of Moscow.
 Currently,the Cosmosphere is embarking on a 5 year revitalization plan that includes expanding our education programs to all ages, revising our field trips to be more curriculum based and creating more activities for families who visit.
 Dr Ed Berger, Chairman of Revitalization, will share these plans with our members.
-It should be a great program.
-Social time at 5:30.
-When you see people head to the buffet line, feel free to follow. |

 ![]() District Governor Martin Bauer visits the club for the passing of the pin ceremony, the room was filled with lots of Past District Governors to include three from our club.